-Wanda Chin Professional Development Fund Silent and Live Auctions
+Wanda Chin Professional Development Fund: Scholarship and Auctions

 Since 1997, the Western Museums Association (WMA) Annual Meeting has featured a Silent Auction in the Exhibit Hall and a live auction during an evening event.
 Proceeds from the auction benefit the Wanda Chin Scholarship program, which helps fund participation and travel to the Annual Meeting by professionals who might otherwise not be able to attend.
 The Scholarship program is a vital component of the WMA mission.

 The Wanda Chin Professional Development Scholarship helps to fund travel and registration for Western Museums Association (WMA) members who meet the following qualifications:

 - Student (Must be a current WMA Member and enrolled in a degree granting program)

 - Incoming Professional (Must be a current WMA Member and have been in the museum field for 1-5 years)

 - Mid-career professional (Must be a current WMA Member and have been in the museum field for 10-20 years)